kedmahamelberg-ai/kedmahamelberg/_pages/research.md

 ## Research Focus

 My research examines how brands and CEOs communicate during societal crises—and how audiences respond emotionally, politically, and behaviorally.
-I explore corporate messaging in polarized environments using **AI-powered methods**, with the goal of understanding what drives engagement, support, or backlash.
+I explore corporate messaging in polarized environments using **AI-powered methods**to understand what drives engagement, support, or backlash.

 In today’s sociopolitical climate, corporate silence can be seen as complicity, while speaking up may trigger division.
-My work investigates how message **source** (e.g., CEO vs. brand), **style** (e.g., emotional tone, symbolism, emoji use), and **context** (e.g., political polarization, social crises) shape audience reactions on digital platforms.
+My work investigates how message **source** (e.g., CEO vs. brand), **style** (e.g., emotional tone, symbolism, emoji use), and **context** (e.g., political communication, social crises) shape audience reactions on digital platforms.

 My dissertation, *Voices in Action: AI-Powered Insights from Corporate Messaging During Societal Crises*, bridges marketing, political psychology, and computational social science.
-It includes three studies that apply advanced **AI and NLP techniques** to analyze more than 380,000 real-world social media interactions:
+It includes three studies that apply advanced **AI and NLP techniques** to analyze more than 250,000 real-world social media interactions:

 ---